Commercial snow removal and winter response for Massachusetts commercial properties with clear documentation standards.

 Routes mapped to your property mix, equipment staged regionally, crews dispatched before the first flake.

-02 · Regulatory profile
+Regulatory profile

 Massachusetts commercial snow management operates under the standard set by the 2010 Massachusetts Supreme Judicial Court decision in Papadopoulos v.
 Target Corporation, which significantly expanded property-owner liability for slip-and-fall claims on snow and ice.
 The pre-Papadopoulos distinction between natural and unnatural accumulation was eliminated, leaving property owners with a broad duty to maintain reasonable conditions on premises.
 Documented service records have become essential to liability defense under the post-Papadopoulos standard.
 Every ADR Massachusetts master agreement is structured to produce the documentation record that supports liability defense under this expanded standard, with documentation cadence calibrated to the litigation profile of the Massachusetts market and the audit expectations of institutional property owners.

-Common property types in Massachusetts
+Property types we serve in Massachusetts

 Massachusetts dispatch zones.